Thunder opens road trip with 108-96 win in Portland

 Damian Lillard had 26 for the Blazers, who have lost three of four.

 After trailing 55-47 at the break, the Blazers closed the gap in the third quarter and the Thunder held just an 82-78 advantage going into the final period.
-But Danilo Gallinari’s 3-pointer put Oklahoma City up 95-87 with 4:14 left and Moda Center fans started streaming to the exits.
+But Danilo Gallinari’s 3-pointer put Oklahoma City up 95-87 with 4:14 left.

 Gilgeous-Alexander hit a 3-pointer and a floater that extended Oklahoma City’s margin to 100-89 with 3:13 left and essentially put the game out of reach for the Blazers.